HartsyAI/SwarmUI-MagicPromptExtension/README.md

 ## Acknowledgments
 ------------------

-These extensions would not have been made without the existance of SwarmUI.
+These extensions would not have been made without the existence of SwarmUI.
 I would like to thank the developer [mcmonkey](https://github.com/mcmonkey4eva) for being the GOAT he is.

 Special thanks to the following people: